AJAYKUMAR-B-S/Namaste-React/Episode-02--Igniting-our-APP/Theory/Episode-02-Theory.md

 `Dev Dependencies: -`

-- Dev dependencies, short for development dependencies, are packages that are not required for the actual execution of your code in a production environment.
-They are used during the development process and help developers with tasks such as testing, linting, bundling, and building the project.
-Dev dependencies are not bundled or shipped with your application when it is deployed or shared.
+- `Dev dependencies` short for `development dependencies`, are packages that are not required for the `actual execution` of our code in a `production environment`.
+They are used during the `development process` and help developers with tasks such as `testing`, `linting`, `bundling`, and `building the project`.
+Dev dependencies are not bundled or shipped with our application when it is deployed or shared.
-- Dev dependencies include tools like testing frameworks (e.g., Jest), build tools (e.g., Babel, Webpack), and other development-specific utilities.
-These packages assist developers in writing high-quality code, automating tasks, and ensuring the project’s maintainability and reliability.
-Dev dependencies are typically installed during the development phase and are not necessary when running the project in a production environment.
+- `Dev dependencies` include tools like `testing frameworks` (e.g., `Jest`), build tools (e.g., `Babel`, `Webpack`), and other development-specific utilities.
+These packages assist developers in writing `high-quality code`, `automating tasks`, and ensuring the project’s maintainability and reliability. `Dev dependencies` are typically installed during the `development phase` and are not necessary when running the project in a `production environment.`

 ### Following is the syntax for Dev dependencies –